Will Section 245i allow me to adjust my status to permanent resident?

-Section 245i of the Immigration and Nationality Act may allow you to apply for adjustment of status to lawful permanent residence without leaving the US even if you entered the U.S. unlawfully or overstayed your immigration status.
-Instead of returning to your country to apply for a green card, you submit form I-485, pay the regular filing fee plus a $1,000 fine and get your green card in the US without having to worry about submitting an unlawful presence waiver.
+Section 245i allows you to get a green card through adjustment of status without having to leave the United States even if you violated or overstayed your status or entered the country unlawfully.
+You submit form I-485, pay the regular filing fee plus a fine and get your green card in the US without having to worry about leaving the United States and applying for an unlawful presence waiver.

 Skype Consultations Available!